What is a Minnesota Water Steward?

 Meet 2018 Steward Anthony Swichtenberg

-Last spring Nat Kolasa-Lenarz, a service learning student from the University of Minnesota spent time interviewing three of Capitol Region Watershed District’s (CRWD’s) Master Water Stewards.
-We’ll be sharing the interviews to highlight the work of these community leaders, and to encourage others to consider becoming a Master Water Steward.
+In spring 2019 Nat Kolasa-Lenarz, a service learning student from the University of Minnesota spent time interviewing three of Capitol Region Watershed District’s (CRWD’s) Minnesota Water Stewards.
+We’ll be sharing the interviews to highlight the work of these community leaders, and to encourage others to consider becoming a Minnesota Water Steward.

 Anthony has since moved out of state but the impact from his service projects and community education work endures.